-Submitters of accepted films agree to pay for shipping the exhibition copy of their film to MONIFF to arrive to the festival by the date requested by the technical team, usually three weeks prior to the festival.
-MONIFF covers return shipping of accepted films' exhibition copies and backup materials only.
-MONIFF does not return marketing materials such as posters or postcards after the conclusion of the festival.
+Submitters of accepted films agree to pay for shipping the exhibition copy of their film to MONIFF to arrive at the Festival by the date requested by the technical team, usually three weeks prior to the Festival.
+MONIFF covers the return shipping of accepted films' exhibition copies and backup materials only.
+MONIFF does not return marketing materials such as posters or postcards after the conclusion of the Festival.

 TERMS AND CONDITIONS: